Healing from Betrayal Trauma with EMDR Therapy: After An Affair

 The Emotional Impact of Betrayal Trauma

-Betrayal trauma can trigger a wide range of intense emotions, including:
+Betrayal trauma, especially moments and months after discovering the betrayal, can trigger a wide range of intense emotions -

 • Anger: Feeling furious about the betrayal and the breach of trust.